Joseph Mazur

 He holds a B.S. from Pratt Institute, where he first studied architecture.
 He spent his junior year in Paris, studying mathematics in classes with Claude Chevalley and Roger Godement and returned to Pratt to earn a B.S. in mathematics.
 From there he went directly to M.I.T to receive his Ph.D. in mathematics (algebraic geometry) in 1972.
 He has held a visiting scholar position at M.I.T and several visiting professor positions at The Mathematics Institute of the University of Warwick.

 In 2006 he was awarded a Guggenheim Fellowship for work on mathematical narrative.
 In 2008 he was awarded a Bellagio Fellowship from the Rockefeller Foundation, and in 2009 was elected to Fellow of the Vermont Academy of Arts and Sciences.
 In 2011, 2013, and 2019 he was awarded Bogliasco Fellowships.

 Since 1972 he has taught all areas of mathematics, its history and philosophy.
 He has authored many educational software programs, including Explorations in Calculus, the first interactive, multimedia CD package of simulations for calculus.
-He is the author of several acclaimed mathematics books that have been translated into more than a dozen languages.
+He is the author of several mathematics books that have been translated into more than a dozen languages.
 He is also interested in history of science.
+He is the brother of Barry Mazur.